Funding

 The Research Development team supports academics and researchers applying for a range of grants and fellowships.
 They are in contact with funders, advertise opportunities, advise and provide training.

-The Research Development team members all have their areas of expertise, supporting with UK, EU or international funding and research aligned with the MHLS, EPS or AHSS Faculties (see contacts at the bottom of this page).
+The Research Development team members all have their areas of expertise, supporting with UK, EU or international funding and research aligned with the MHLS, EPS or AHSS Faculties (see contacts on the R&E staff directory).

 They provide:

-• one-to-ones: meet with a member of the team to discuss your specific situation, including recieving feedback on your draft.
+- one-to-ones: meet with a member of the team to discuss your specific situation, including receiving feedback on your draft.
 We advise you to have a chat with someone from the team at the start of your journey, to ensure that you are aware of all the support available to you, potential managed bids, and develop your application timeline

 Contributing to grants